Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Adjoint functor theorems

 whose cone object is $x \in \C$.
 Moreover, the cone ${}^x E$ is a weak limit of $E$ of order $0$.
 To see this, we appeal to the characterization of Proposition \ref{characterization_weak_colimit} and claim that the canonical map (defined by the cone ${}^x E$)

 is $0$-connected for any $z \in \C$.
-This holds because the canonical map \eqref{canonical_map_in_proof} can be identified up to homotopy with the retraction associated with the idempotent on the space $\map_{\C}(z, x)$ which is defined by composition with $e$.
+This holds because the canonical map \eqref{canonical_map_in_proof} can be identified up to homotopy with the retraction associated with the idempotent on the space $\map_{\C}(z, x)$ which is defined by composition with $e$ (see \cite[4.4.5.10--4.4.5.15]{HTT} for more details).

 There is a morphism (unique up to homotopy) of cones ${}^x E \to {}^y E$ defined by the following diagram:

 Let $r \colon x \to y$ denote the associated morphism between cone objects.
 (By construction, this is just $C_x(y)$.
 In particular, we have $[e] = [i] \circ [r]$.)